How Much Does an Asphalt Driveway Cost? A Complete Guide

 Initial Installation Cost

-Gravel: Generally, gravel driveways are the most economical option, costing around $1 to $3 per square foot, making them appealing for budget-conscious homeowners.
+Gravel: Gravel driveways are usually the cheapest option, costing about $1 to $3 per square foot.
+This makes them a great choice for those on a tight budget.

 Maintenance and Repair Costs